sukhwal9/ETH-PROOF-Beginner-assessment/README.md

 Unsigned integers are integers that cannot have a negative value.
 There are three functions, `mint`, `burn`, and `wallet`. mint and burn functions take two arguments, an address and a value and wallet function take one arguments only address.
-The `mintToken` function increases the balance of the address by the value given, and increases the total supply.
+The `mint` function increases the balance of the address by the value given, and increases the total supply.
-The `burnToken` function is the opposite: it decreases the balance of the address by the value given, and decreases the total supply.
+The `burn` function is the opposite: it decreases the balance of the address by the value given, and decreases the total supply.

 ## Getting Started